 Adding sand to my garden beds was not an option for me.
 I was not going to buy a bag of sand, nor did I want to mess with this issue any more.

 I basically just lost the entire garden bed and never went back to try again.

 - How to Get Rid of Gnats

 - How to Keep Your Plants Alive While on Vacation

 - Four Colorful Carefree Plants for Your Garden

 After this experience, I don’t buy potting soil at all anymore.

 I use straight mushroom compost to pot my plants.
-I buy mine at Lowe’s, where the price is comparable to a bag of potting soil, but you can buy mushroom compost online here).
+I buy mine at Lowe’s, where the price is comparable to a bag of potting soil.

 If you don’t want to avoid potting soil and use compost, then I suggest you don’t try to pinch pennies like I was.
 Go to your local garden center and get your potting soil from them.